 But according to Stephenson, the process lacked clarity.
 ‘Within a month, my model was fully digitised and at a stage where it could be milled out into a full-sized clay.
 This model would be made real as faithfully as possible,’ he said.

 But it didn’t go as expected.
 ‘At this point, Geoff Upex and Dave Saddington took me round the new Design Studios in Gaydon, and it was great to see the new facilities,’ said Stephenson.
 ‘I was looking for the clay model for the Mini, but I couldn’t find my car.
 They pointed to a full-sized model, saying it was that one.
 I was puzzled – that’s not the one I did!
 They said this was a globalised version of the car and they did the global modelling job while I was still in Munich.’

 Anglo-German politics hit home

-In the following months, both Saddington and Stephenson argued each design change but, in the end, the American’s E50 2+2 proposal was enlarged to match the 1995 Evolution proposal – all in the interests of practicality.
+In the following months, both Saddington and Stephenson argued each design change but, in the end, the American’s design won out – with a little help from Wolfgang Reitzle.
 The difficulty was that, in the background of this uncertainty over the packaging of the new Mini, the project management and engineering was now being handled by Germany – and Stephenson, a BMW employee working within Rover, was proving to be the object of a fair amount of suspicion.

 Because of this Munich-Gaydon infighting was beginning to prove counter-productive and, in May 1996, the entire project was handed back to Rover, the project was renamed R50 and it got a new Project Director, Chris Lee.